TIGER-AI-Lab/VideoScore2/training/README.md

 pip install -e .[decord]
 cd ../..
 ```
 As mentioned in the original repo, since Qwen2.5-VL has been frequently updated in the Transformers library, which may cause version-related bugs or inconsistencies.
-The code of Video-R1 is compatible with the following version, please download at [google-drive](https://drive.google.com/file/d/1Kc81WZitEhUZYWXpL6y2GXuSXufLSYcF/view?usp=sharing)
+The code of Video-R1 is compatible with the following version, please download at [google-drive](https://drive.google.com/file/d/1Kc81WZitEhUZYWXpL6y2GXuSXufLSYcF/view?usp=sharing), and put the zip file under `Video-R1/`.

 ```
 unzip transformers-main.zip